Sports Premium Spending 2018,19

 - Ensuring quality PE teaching - professional development of staff

-- Specialist gymnastic coaches from Twist and Flip were hired to work alongside all primary teachers to deliver PE lessons and support planning.
+- Specialist gymnastic coaches from Twist and Flip were hired to work alongside identified primary teachers to deliver PE lessons and support planning.

-- Teachers gained confidence and expertise has begun to develop.
+- Teachers involved gained confidence and expertise has begun to develop.

-- Children have received high quality PE lessons.
+- Children have received high quality PE lessons and this will hopefully continue.

 - Quality assured materials for PE and school Sport have been purchased

-- A new scheme of work has been purchased as well as a range of materials to support planning.
+- The PE Hub (online scheme of work) has been purchased as well as a range of materials to support planning.

-- Confidence is developing to teach all aspects of PE at all levels – dance, gymnastics, games, Outdoor and Adventurous, athletics
+- Confidence is developing to teach all aspects of PE at all levels – dance, gymnastics, games, athletics

 - Teachers plan effectively by utilising the adaptable lesson plan templates.